kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

 This was a nice refresher on how to wire a LED (220 omh resistor, 5v to GND).
-I had some trouble with the run button, which seems to have broken since the last assignment, SO now I use **ctrl + s** to upload the code.
+I had some trouble with the run button, which seems to have broken since the last assignment, So now I use **Ctrl + s** to upload the code.
 There was not much difference between this and the last assignment in terms of code, only a few lines of code to set up and turn on and off the LED lights.
-I did forget about DigitallInOut, but [this site](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html) just gave me all the code, which helped a lot.
+I did forget about DigitallInOut, but [this site](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html) just gave me all the code I needed, which helped a lot.

 &nbsp;